mautic/developer-documentation-new/docs/plugins/event_listeners.rst

 Custom Events
 -------------
-A plugin can create and dispatch its own events.
+A Plugin can create and dispatch its own events.

 Custom events require the following: